The technology behind every payment choice

 Using our virtuous circle business model, Bango enables merchants around the world to maximize their revenues.

-We estimate a total addressable market of ~$20B, comprised of $18B in Payments and $1.2B in Marketplace.
+We estimate a total addressable market of ~$20B, comprised of $18B in Payments and $1.2B in Audiences.

 Long term industry growth rates across both sides of our business remain strong, with the expansion of mobile commerce and the restriction of advertising data providing tailwinds.